-T-bone collisions–also known as “side-impact crash”–are one of the most commonly occurring types of car collisions in the United States.
-A t-bone collision can result in a serious injury or fatal accident in many cases due to the violent, direct nature of contact.
+T-bone accidents–also known as “side-impact crashes”–are among the most common types of car accidents in the United States.
+A t-bone collision can result in a serious injury or fatal accident in many cases due to the violent, direct nature of the impact.

-A t-bone collision generally occurs when one vehicle is impacted directly on its side at a relative angle of 90 degrees, hence the name “t-bone accident”; an homage of sorts due to the aftermath of such a collision visually resembling the popular steak.
+A t-bone accident generally occurs when one vehicle is impacted directly on its side at a relative angle of 90 degrees, hence the name and meaning “t-bone accident”; an homage of sorts due to the aftermath of such a collision visually resembling the popular steak.

-A car that is struck in a t-bone collision is completely vulnerable to being impacted with brutal force and has literally nothing to protect itself, or the driver inside, from the serious threat of an oncoming vehicle.
-The potential for horrific injuries, especially if there are high speeds involved, is unfortunately very high and nearly guaranteed in a t-bone collision.
+A car struck in a t-bone collision is completely vulnerable to being impacted with brutal force and has nothing to protect itself or the driver inside from the serious threat of an oncoming vehicle.
+Unfortunately, the potential for horrific injuries, especially with high speeds involved, is very high and nearly guaranteed in a t-bone accident.

-The aftermath of a t-bone collision tends to be more devastating than in other types of car accidents.
+The aftermath of a t-bone accident tends to be more deadly and devastating than other car accidents.
 The costs of medical care associated with treatment will likely be extreme.
-Individuals injured as a result of such a collision may be unable to return to work for several weeks or months, if ever.
+Individuals injured due to such a collision may be unable to return to work for several weeks or months, if ever.

-Injuries as a result of a t-bone collision are generally life changing, and victims and their loved ones will need representation by an experienced car accident lawyer who will fight for the settlement that they need and deserve.
+Injuries resulting from a t-bone collision are generally life-changing, and victims and their loved ones will need representation by an experienced car accident lawyer who will fight for the settlement they need and deserve.

 At West Coast Trial Lawyers, our qualified car accident attorneys have over 60 years of collective legal experience in handling personal injury cases.
 With our track record of winning more than $1 billion in settlements for our clients, we are confident that we will deliver a good outcome to your settlement.

-There are only a few reasons for a t-bone collision to ever occur.
+There are some common causes for t-bone collision ever to occur.
 The vast majority of these causes are of the common sense variety and will necessarily involve a high degree of negligence on behalf of at least one of the drivers involved.
 The most recurring reasons for t-bone collisions are:

 Let’s consider a few examples.
-What if, for example, a driver fails to follow road rules related to right-of-way while at a four way stop sign?
-They then enter the intersection at the same time as a vehicle to its right and ends up slamming into that car.
-In this case, the driver who was impacted by the driver who failed to respect right-of-way laws will have the option of filing a personal injury lawsuit.
+What if, for example, a driver fails to follow road rules related to right-of-way while at a four-way stop sign?
+They then enter the intersection simultaneously as a vehicle to its right and slam into that car.
+In this case, the driver impacted by the driver who failed to respect right-of-way laws can file a personal injury lawsuit.

-In order to actually prove negligence, a victim’s car accident lawyer must demonstrate that the offending driver violated his or her duty of avoiding risk of harming another driver by a reckless or negligent action.
+To prove negligence, a victim’s car accident lawyer must demonstrate that the offending driver violated his or her duty of avoiding the risk of harming another driver by a reckless or negligent action.

 In sum, to prevail against a defendant, a plaintiff must prove that: